Apple says hello to 2008, introduces widgets for iOS 14 home screen

-At Apple's WWDC annual developers conference Monday, the company announced updates to its mobile OS, iOS 14, coming later this year.
-In addition to organizing apps into a more manageable library view and picture-and-picture, you can add and resize widgets on your home screen.
-Widgets contain more information and functionality than simple app icons and gives you more opportunity to personalize your home screen.
+Though the biggest news from Apple's WWDC annual developers conference arguably goes to its new ARM-based chips, the company's upgrades to its mobile OS, iOS 14, will also impact the millions of iPhones users eligible for the update. iOS 14 is expected later this year and in addition to organizing apps into a more manageable library view and picture-in-picture video, you can add and resize widgets on your home screen.
+Widgets contain more information and functionality than simple app icons and give you more opportunity to personalize the look of your home screen.

-The concept of widgets is nothing new -- it's been a mainstay feature on Google's Android for years and the now discontinued Windows Phone allowed you to resize important apps for a more dynamic home screen.
+The concept of widgets is nothing new -- it's been a mainstay feature on Google's Android since its conception in 2008 and the now discontinued Windows Phone allowed you to resize important apps for a more dynamic home screen.

 But while Apple iOS is known for its user-friendly interface, it's also more rigid when it comes to user customization.
 Before iOS 14, you would have to swipe through pages and pages of single-sized apps that were organized in a strict grid.
 Like with other OSes, widgets on iOS 14 let you put more emphasis and capabilities on your most-used apps.